elatov/elatov.github.io/_posts/2014-04-21-esxi-macmini-62.md

     [344964.684574] sd 7:0:0:0: [sdb] Attached SCSI removable disk

 We can see that our drive is **/dev/sdb**.
-Now let&#8217;s go ahead and create a FA32 partition on the USB disk:
+Now let's go ahead and create a FA32 partition on the USB disk:

     elatov@fed:~$sudo fdisk /dev/sdb